Register a death

 - are a senior administrator from the hospital (if the person died in hospital)

-- are the manager of the care home where the person died
+- are the manager of a care home where the person died

 - are the occupier of the building where the person died